Requests for Comment

 Those submitting comment letters should be aware that a copy of their comment letter will be made publicly available on the MFDA website at www.mfda.ca.
 Comment letters are posted on the MFDA’s website as they are received.

-On January 4, 2013, the British Columbia Securities Commission ("BCSC") published for public comment proposed amendments to section 1 of MFDA By-law No. 1, Rule 2.5.5 (Branch Manager) and Policy No. 2 Minimum Standards for Account Supervision.
-The comment period is open until April 4, 2013.
+On June 30, 2016, the British Columbia Securities Commission (“BCSC”) published for public comment proposed new MFDA Policy No. 8 Proficiency Standard for Approved Persons Selling Exchange Traded Funds (“ETFs”).
+The comment period is open until September 28, 2016.